SpeedyWeather/SpeedyWeather.jl/docs/joss/paper.md

 Output is stored as NetCDF files using [NCDatasets.jl](https://github.com/Alexander-Barth/NCDatasets.jl).

+![Relative vorticity simulated with the shallow water model in SpeedyWeather.jl.
+The simulation used a spectral resolution of T1023 (about 20 km) and Float32 arithmetic on an octahedral Clenshaw-Curtis grid [@Hotta2018].
+Relative vorticity is visualized with Matplotlib [@Hunter2007] and Cartopy [@Cartopy] using a transparent-to-white colormap to mimic the appearance of clouds.
+Underlaid is NASA's blue marble from June 2004. \label{fig:swm}](swm.png)

 # Statement of need

 SpeedyWeather.jl is a fresh approach to atmospheric models that have been